 There is no standard dose for bromelain.
 For swelling, some experts have recommended a range of 80 milligrams to 300 milligrams of extract taken two to three times daily.
 One or two 200-milligram bromelain tablets are used for knee pain.
 Ask your health care provider for advice.

 Bromelain might work best when taken without food.

 Bromelain comes from the stem and fruit of the pineapple.

 - Side effects.
 Bromelain can cause stomach upset, diarrhea, vomiting, rapid heartbeat, and heavy menstrual periods.
 It can trigger reactions in people with allergies to pineapples, certain pollens, carrots, celery, rye and wheat flour, latex, bee venom, and other substances.

 - Risks.
 Bromelain can raise the risk of bleeding.
 Make sure to stop taking it at least two weeks before surgery.
 Check with a doctor before using bromelain if you have any health conditions, such as a bleeding disorder, asthma, heart problems, liver or kidney disease, or stomach ulcers.

 - Interactions.
 If you take any drugs or supplements regularly, talk to your doctor before you start using bromelain.
-It could interact with certain antibiotics, blood thinners, antiplatelet drugs, aspirin and NSAID painkillers, and cancer drugs.
+It could interact with certain antibiotics, blood thinners, aspirin and NSAID painkillers, and cancer drugs.
 Eating potatoes or soybeans when you take bromelain could make it less effective.